May 21, 2026

 Blog Post Image

 Yes, you can get a personal loan with bad credit, but it can be challenging to find a lender who'll work with you.
 It's also more likely that your loan amount will be low and your interest rates will be high.
-That's because people with low credit scores are considered risky borrowers who are less likely to pay back their loan.
+That's because people with low credit scores are considered risky borrowers and less likely to repay what they owe.

-• It'll often cost more due to higher interest.
+• They’ll often cost more due to higher interest.

 • You might only be able to borrow less than what you're expecting.

-A credit score between 669 and 580 is considered fair and a score under 579 is considered poor, or "bad."
+A FICO® score between 669 and 580 is considered fair, and a score under 579 is considered poor or bad.
 Once your score is under 600, you'll start to have trouble getting approved for financing.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.